 And lastly, here’s the Australian Ballet’s not-to-be-missed feature on the tutu:

+Okay, one really-last “lastly.”
 Want another “10 facts” list for ballet?
-Here’s 10 odd facts about pointe shoes
+Check out my earlier post, 10 odd facts about pointe shoes